Translation of the Final Fantasy IV Documents on Settings Book

 New Species of the Beloved Chocobo Debut!

-New species of the on-the-go chocobo are introduced - not only as transportation, but as storage units.
+New species of the astoundingly-popular chocobo are introduced - and now they offer not only transportation, but storage as well.
 One is the Black Chocobo, which can be used as a vehicle.
 Another is the White Chocobo, which can recover the party's MP.
 Both species live together happily with the other chocobos in the chocobo forests.
 In the depths of these forests live Fat Chocobos, which appear when you use Gisarl's Vegetables.

 Airborne Black Chocobo